gvwilson/sdxpy/src/template/index.md

 ### Human-Readable vs. Machine-Readable

-Mini-languages for page templating can quickly become unreadable.
-We have already started down that road by putting the loop variable and loop target in a single attribute and splitting that attribute to get them out.
-Doing this makes loops easy for people to type, but hides important information from standard HTML processing tools: they can't know that this particular attribute of these particular elements contains multiple values or that those values should be extracted by splitting a string on a colon.
+Putting the loop variable and loop target in a single attribute and splitting that attribute to get them back makes loops easy for people to type but hides important information from standard HTML processing tools: they can't know that this particular attribute contains multiple values separated by a colon.
-We could instead use two attributes like this:
+We could use two attributes like this:

 ```html
 <ul z-loop="names" z-loop-var="item">
 ```

-but we have decided to save ourselves a little typing.
+but we decided to save ourselves a little typing.
 And strictly speaking
 we should call our attributes `data-something` instead of `z-something` to conform with the [%i "HTML5 specification" url="html5_data_attributes" %],